Who is new Uber CEO Dara Khosrowshahi?

 SpaceX’s Hyperloop Pod speed competition winner tops 200 MPH

-Uber’s search for a replacement for its iconic former co-founder CEO Travis Kalanick looks to have reached its conclusion.
+Uber’s search for a replacement for its former co-founder CEO Travis Kalanick looks to have reached its conclusion.

 Dara Khosrowshahi, the current CEO of Expedia, has been officially offered the job, multiple sources close to the company confirmed to TechCrunch.